cabal-club/cable/readme.md

 - `u8[N]`: a sequence of exactly `N` unsigned bytes
 - `varint`: a variable-length unsigned integer. cable uses protobuf-style [varints](https://developers.google.com/protocol-buffers/docs/encoding#varints).
 (For an example implementation of varint encoding/decoding, see the [nodejs varint package](https://www.npmjs.com/package/varint).)

+## Channel Membership
+A user is considered a member of a channel at a particular point in time if, from the client's perspective, that user has issued a `post/join` to that channel and has not issued a matching `post/leave` since.

+## Channel State
+The state of the channel at any given moment from the perspective of a client is fully described by all of the following:
+- The latest of each user's `post/join` or `post/leave` post to the channel.
+- The latest `post/info` post of each user who is *or was* a member of the channel.
+- The latest `post/topic` post to channel, made by any user, regardless of current or past membership.

+## Client
+An running instance of an implementation of cable.

 ## Message
 A "message" is a specific binary payload describing the bytes that can be sent and received from other cable peers.
 These are used to request data from